 In Australia, universities expect you to learn in a certain manner and adjusting to this style can present a challenge for some students.

 You may find that assessment is different here; for example, you could be expected to do a number of written assignments, as opposed to oral exams.
-Your lecturers will expect you to ask questions and make judgments using your research as evidence.
+Your lecturers will expect you to ask questions and make judgements using your research as evidence.

 Plagiarism is an issue in Australian universities because of the nature of the academic culture.
 You will be expected to be honest in your work and to learn the conventions of academic referencing.
 Students are expected to be independent learners, to read widely, and to explicitly write about and refer to what they have read.
 When you refer to what you have been reading you are showing your lecturers you have read, understood and brought together relevant research.
 You are expected to use and acknowledge the research of others as evidence for your academic opinion.